Zero-Tang/NoirVisor/README.md

 # Development Status
 Project NoirVisor is now focused on developping hypervisor for AMD-V.
-Intel VT-x is not yet supported.
+Intel VT-x is not in this branch of development.
+Go to "intel_vt-x_dev" branch.

 # License
 All the codes with NoirVisor are licensed under MIT License.